ALinuxPerson/single/README.md

   manager on your system.
 Basically, this is the thing that does the unifying in the first place.
 - A **package** is well, basically just like any other package in any other package manager.
 It is self-explanatory.

+There are other internal terms in the source code as well (contexts, glue, etc.) that will be explained in the API documentation.

 # Roadmap
 The roadmap is obsolete; go to [this link](https://github.com/ALinuxPerson/single/projects/1) instead.